Apply for a permit

 To apply you will need:

 - To be a Surrey resident and will be required to provide a valid Surrey residential address.
+When entering a CRC, proof of residency will now be required.
+See our Surrey Resident Scheme for details.

 - To read and accept our terms and conditions before applying.